debojjalb/debojjalb.github.io/_pages/about.md

 ## Research Interests

-My primary area of interest lies in sustainable operations, especially in transportation network analysis and the optimization of routes with a focus on their environmental impacts.
+My primary area of interest lies in transportation network analysis, traffic assignment and the optimization of routes with a focus on their environmental impacts.
 I have worked extensively on reverse logistics network design, variants of the Travelling Salesman Problem, and traffic routing.
 Recently, I developed a keen interest in congestion pricing and tolling.
 In my research, I consistently employ metaheuristics and mathematical programming as my go-to solution techniques.

 **Primary Focus**: Transportation Network Optimisation, Sustainable Transportation, Congestion Pricing, Traffic Equilibrium

-**Secondary Focus**: Life Cycle Analysis, Environment Management

-**Allied Focus**: Convex Optimization, Metaheuristics, Machine Learning, Algorithmic Game Theory, Mathematical Programming
+**Allied Focus**: Convex Optimization, Discrete Event Simulation, Metaheuristics, Machine Learning, Algorithmic Game Theory, Mathematical Programming

 <!-- [Learn more about my research](Research.html) -->